What Zebra Mussels Can Tell Us About Errors In Coronavirus Tests

 And PCR is so incredibly sensitive, contamination is a particular concern.
 Even the tiniest amount of stray material in a lab can spell trouble, Pritt says.

-"That viral material could get into the environment and then contaminate your specimens around you and then cause false-positives in those specimens."
+"That viral material could get into the environment and then contaminate your specimens around you and then cause false positives in those specimens."

 That kind of problem is apparently what caused the CDC's own coronavirus test to fail back in February, according to a Washington Post investigation.
 Labs in Europe also reported contamination issues with some of their coronavirus tests.